sdaveas/i3-animated-background/Readme.md

 ## Find a gif

 Go ahead and find a gif.
-You'd appreciate a gif good quality one.
+You'd appreciate a good quality one.
 I have included some I found around at [/gifs](https://github.com/sdaveas/animated-background/tree/master/gifs).
 Moving on!